philloooo/pwa-unique-id/explainers.md

 Also, if manifest\_v1 is installed on an offline device 1 and manifest\_v2 is installed on an offline device 2, and sync is later turned on, it will result in temporary duplicated apps before the browser finishes the manifest update and dedupe it.
 In general it’s very error prone to make the primary key changeable.

-Overall, if we use manifest\_url as the global\_id, we need to **not support **the use case of making manifest\_url updatable or deal with **non stable primary keys** for managing apps across devices.
-The upside of this approach is that the manifest\_url is a** resolvable URL**.
+Overall, if we use manifest\_url as the global\_id, we need to **not support** the use case of making manifest\_url updatable or deal with **non stable primary keys** for managing apps across devices.
+The upside of this approach is that the manifest\_url is a **resolvable URL**.
 The global\_id can be used alone to discover the app, however that’s a “nice to have” feature, but not a core requirement for the global\_id.
 Another benefit is that it allows non user agent entities having a simpler flow to keep the app up to date - they just need to save the manifest\_url as the key and periodically fetch it.
+If there weren't existing apps & infrastructure that relied on changing manifest_url, and this was being designed from the beginning, this option is a lot more attractive.

 example.com global\_id: